wangdi2016/GrafGen-manuscript/README.md

 # 1. Benchmarking GrafGen, fastBAPS, popPUNK, and fineSTRUCURE

-This git repo is used for the benchmark GrafGen, fastaBAPS, popPUNK and fineSTRUCTURE in GrafGen manuscript.

 ## Step 1.
 Obtain software and installation

 #### GrafGen V2 beta (HpGP26695 as reference)